WanderLanz/Lender/README.md

 [![miri](https://img.shields.io/github/actions/workflow/status/WanderLanz/Lender/test.yml?label=miri)](https://github.com/WanderLanz/Lender/actions/workflows/test.yml)
 ![license](https://img.shields.io/crates/l/lender)

-**Lending Iterator**; a niche, yet seemingly pervasive, antipattern[^1].
+**Lending Iterator**: a niche, yet seemingly pervasive, antipattern[^1].
 This crate provides one such implementation, 'utilizing' [#84533](https://github.com/rust-lang/rust/issues/84533) and [#25860](https://github.com/rust-lang/rust/issues/25860).

-Ok, maybe 'antipattern' is a little tough, but let's spare the antagonizing examples, if you can avoid using lending iterators, you *probably* should.
+Ok, maybe 'antipattern' is a little tough, but let's spare the antagonizing examples, if you can avoid using lending iterators, you generally should.
 You should heed the counsel of Polonious: "Neither a borrower nor a lender be".

+> ℹ️A GAT implementation has been published at [`gat-lending-iterator`], go check it out if you can!

 Forewarning, before you go on with this crate, you should consider using a more seasoned 'lending iterator' crate, like the [`lending-iterator`] or [`streaming-iterator`] crates.
 Also, if a `dyn Lender` trait object is in your future, this crate **definitely** isn't going to work.
-This crate was not made to be used in any sort of production code, so please, use at your own risk (Documentation be damned!).
+This crate was not made to be used in any sort of production code, so please, use at your own risk (Documentation be damned!
+Unsafe transmutes beware!).

+Commonly known as a "lending iterator", a lender is a kind of iterator over items that live at least as long as the mutable reference to the lender in a call to `Lender::next()`.
+In other words, a kind of iterator that lends an item one at a time, a pattern not implementable by the current definition of `Iterator` which only encompasses iterators over items that live at least as long as the iterators themselves, i.e. `Self: 'this` implies `<Self as Iterator>::Item: 'this`.

+## Examples

-Nevertheless, to begin, I present to you `WindowsMut`.
+I present to you `WindowsMut`.

 ```rust
 use ::lender::prelude::*;